-The problem of finding the optimal access strategy at an SU device has been studied before [14-17], but for half-duplex (HD) devices.
+The problem of finding the optimal access strategy at an SU device has been studied before [14]-[17], but for halfduplex (HD) devices.
 In [14], the authors considered the quickest detection problem of the PU idle period when multiple PUs are present.
 In their scheme, the SU chooses an action from the following: spectrum sensing, channel switching, or data transmission.
-The authors in [15] studied the sensing-throughput tradeoff and proposed a scheme in which the SU can have multiple consecutive sensing or transmission periods, determined according to the SU's belief about the state of the PU.
+The authors in [15] studied the sensingthroughput tradeoff and proposed a scheme in which the SU can have multiple consecutive sensing or transmission periods, determined according to the SU's belief about the state of the PU.
 In their scheme, the SU has only two options: spectrum sensing or data transmission.
-The objective was to maximize the SU's utility, which rewards the SU for successful transmission and penalizes him for collisions.
-Another adaptive scheme was proposed in [17], where the authors added another possible action to the SU, namely staying idle.
-The motivation behind this action is to save energy when the probability that the PU is idle is very low.
+The objective was to maximize the SU's utility, which rewards the SU for successful transmission and penalizes it for collisions.
+Another adaptive scheme was proposed in [17], where a secondary transmitter adapts its sensing and transmission durations according to its belief regarding the PU state of activity.
+In this case, the SU can either stay idle, sense the spectrum, or transmit its data.
+The motivation behind the "staying idle" action was to save energy when the probability that the PU is idle is very low.

 In [11], we proposed applying SIS/FD in DSA systems and introduced the TR and TS modes.
 However, our treatment was limited to energy-based spectrum sensing (for the TS mode).

 Energy detection cannot differentiate between a PU signal and a residual self-interference signal.
 Hence, it is inefficient under low SIS capabilities.
-This problem is not present in waveform-based sensing, whereby the sensed waveform is contrasted with well-known patterns (pilots, preambles, etc.) of the PU signal.
-In [11], we also studied the traditional sensing-throughput tradeoff for the TR and TS modes and determined the optimal sensing and transmission durations for the SU that maximizes its throughput subject to a constraint on the SU/PU collision probability.
+This problem is unlikely to happen in waveform-based sensing, whereby the sensed waveform is contrasted with well-known patterns (pilots, preambles, etc.) of the PU signal.
+In [11], we also studied the traditional sensingthroughput tradeoff for the TR and TS modes and determined the optimal sensing and transmission durations for the SU that maximizes its throughput subject to a constraint on the SU/PU collision probability.
+However, this paper is different because in [11], we only considered the TR and TS modes.
+Unlike this paper, we have not discussed in [11] the belief update process, the outcomes of different modes, the utility formulation, or the derivations of the optimal strategy.